-This month’s International Series spotlight winery, Bodegas Chivite, is almost too extensive to believe.
+This month's International Wine Club spotlight winery, Bodegas Chivite, is almost too extensive to believe.
 The winery was founded during the early 17th Century and has existed in an uninterrupted fashion for the next four centuries.
 In retrospect, the United States has only been a country for less than 300 years.
 It is easy to realize the incredible historical significance of Bodegas Chivite.

 The winery is located in the Navarra Region, just north of the famed Rioja Region, and shares a common border with south central France.
 Bodegas Chivite is Spain's oldest winery and, quite possibly, the oldest surviving winery in the entire world.

 More importantly, the Chivite family has operated the Bodegas Chivite for eleven generations, a remarkable feat in itself.
 During the 1860's Claudio Chivite Randez took advantage of a French oidium outbreak and began exporting wines to fill the vacuum in the French wine industry.

 In the 20th Century, family patriarch Julian Chivite Marco had the foresight to make major renovations to the bodegas, thereby increasing its output and also producing higher quality wines that were exported internationally.
 His efforts were remarkably successful and earned him many significant awards.
 After his death, Chivite Marco was honored with Spain's highest honor, the Cruz de Carlos III el Noble.